buttuura/cash_hub/RENDER_DEPLOYMENT.md

 ## Step 5: Test Your Deployment

 1. Visit your frontend URL: `https://class-one-frontend.onrender.com`
-2. Login with your super admin credentials
+2. Login with your Treasurer credentials
 3. Go to Admin Panel and click **"Sync to Google Sheets"**

 ---